 “What do we do?” he asked.

 “Right now?
-We assault the broken shore.
+We assault the Travelers.
 I doubt anyone would want to follow us where we’re going, so there’s nothing to do now but focus on our goal.
-When the fight is over, when the portal is closed and the Legion is sent back to the twisting nether… then we’ll figure out how to track down our demon hunter friend and reclaim that wand.”
+When the fight is over, when the portal is closed and the Legion is sent retreating… then we’ll figure out how to track down our Yunai hunter and reclaim that wand.”

 Fynn reluctantly agreed.
 “I’m sorry, Sionis.”

 I smiled at him.
 “It’s going to be okay.
-Demons first.
+Yunai first.
 Wands later.”

 The paladin nodded.
 “Yes sir, headmaster.”

 His words made me smile.
-I had nearly lost him over the last few days, as she grew angry with the Horde and my lack of anger too.
-Now, he would stand with me, he would help us defeat the Legion, and hopefully with time he would help me bring true peace to Azeroth.
+I had nearly lost him over the last few days, as she grew angry with the Zinji and my lack of anger toward them.
+Now, he would stand with me, he would help us defeat the Legion, and hopefully he would help me bring true peace to our World Ship.